davidneuhaeuser/rv32im_perf_model/README.md

 It is recommended to rename the extracted folder to something along the lines of `pypy_perf_model`.

 ### Step 3
-Add all necessary variables (these will only persist throughout a single session):
+Add all necessary variables by replacing the placeholders below with the according paths (these will only persist throughout a single session):
 ```
 alias run="<path/to/pypy> perf_model/run.py"
 export xpack="<path/to/xpack/bin/>"